bitprj/devrel/AStarPathfinding/blog.md

 ```

 The grid will change depending on the number of rows and columns we want to have so we will make this a parameter for initialization.
 At any point we may want to see how many rows or columns our grid has so we will keep that value.
-And, obviously we also want to create the 2D array of nodes.
+And obviously we also want to create the 2D array of nodes.

 We also need to include the seeker and target in our initialization.
 I will set some default locations that vary depending on the size of the graph which can be edited manually in the code.